mrahma04/react-portfolio-v2.0/README.md

 # Employee Tracker v2.0 :gem::diamonds:

 #### This is my Portfolio site build entirely using React.
 It is a Single Page Application (SPA) with 4 sections including an About Me, Portfolio, Contact and Resume.
 From the Resume page, you can download a PDF of my resume or use the Contact section to send me a message.
+The site is also build using responsive web design principles and the layout dynamically changes based on screen size.

 ## To use this Application